sayar/RedisMVA/module5_redis_python_node/README.md

 - Install the Redis Driver for Node.js
 - Install the Redis Driver for Python
-- How Subscribe and Publish to Channels in Node and Python
+- Manipulate Redis Datastructures in Python
-- Cache a Query's results into Redis
+- Cache a Query's results into Redis in Node
+- Count the Number of Unique IPs that Visited your Stie in Node

 ## Introduction